-Lina has been a featured speaker on health innovation at two TEDx and SXSW events.
+Lina has been a featured speaker on health innovation at various TEDx and SXSW events.
 She was born in Sao Paulo, Brazil, moved extensively between Brazil, Canada and the United States, and has done research in India and Sweden.
 Lina is also a ballerina, an avid classical and jazz clarinetist, and a lover of art in all forms.

 Featured in the News